 Proficient in Cherokee and Latin.

-Expertise in several computer software applications and programming languages.
-Extensive experience in website construction, database administration, and Linux scripting.
+My commitment to open pedagogy is supported by my expertise in several computer software applications and programming languages, including extensive experience in website construction, database administration, and Linux scripting.

 University of Oklahoma